textX/textX/docs/visualization.md

-## Calling generators to produce (meta)model visualizations
+## Producing (meta)model visualizations using the `textx` command

 This section describes how to use [`textx` command and registered generators](textx_command.md) to produce model and meta-model visualizations.

-Visualizations of models and meta-models is implemented by registering generators from `textX` (for meta-models) or `any` (for all models) to `dot` or `PlantUML` file format.
-These generators are provided by textX itself.
+Visualizations of models and meta-models are implemented by registering generators from `textX` (for meta-models) or `any` (for all models) to `dot` or `PlantUML` file format.
+Several of these generators are provided by textX.
 You can list them by:

 ```nohighlight
 $ textx list-generators